Electronic Data Systems

 Project Leader for Ascent, the integrated CAE workstation product line.
 Ascent is a Unix, X11/Motif based system written in C. The system integrates internally developed applications and third party applications such as NASTRAN and PATRAN.
 Responsible for three full-time developers and several others assigned to the project part time from EDS, Hughes Aircraft, and IBM.
 Coordination with other development groups and the oversight of deliverables from the other groups was also included.
 Developed the CAE Motif Style Guide as part of the project.
 Represented the interests of the CAE development community on the Engineering Technical Systems application integration team.

-Action: Lead team to create new interfaces for the applications in ISPF.
+Action: Led team to create new interfaces for the applications in ISPF.

 Technical leader for the CAE software installation group.
 Led the integration of over 125 CAE applications into a single system on IBM mainframes (including batch access to IBM vector processors and Cray supercomputers).
 Led the migration of batch processing from an IBM 3090 Vector processor to the Cray Y/MP at the Auburn Hills Information Processing Center.
 Led a team of CAE developers, support staffs, and accounts in determining the replacement for the DISSPLA graphics package during a legal dispute with Computer Associates.
 A new tactical product was selected, and a conversion project was subsequently executed.

-1987 - 1991 Engineering Systems Engineer at Advanced Engineering Staff at Electronic Data Systems
+1987 - 1991 Engineering Systems Engineer at General Motors Advanced Engineering Staff (AES)

 Action: Created or modified systems to increase productivity.